-When the ParkSense® Rear Park Assist system is malfunctioning, the Electronic Vehicle Information Center (EVIC) will actuate a single chime, once per ignition cycle, and it will display the "CLEAN PARK ASSIST", "SERVICE PARK ASSIST" or the "SERVICE PARK AS-SIST SYSTEM" message.
+During vehicle start up, when the ParkSense® Rear Park Assist system has detected a fault condition, the Electronic Vehicle Information Center (EVIC) will actuate a single chime, once per ignition cycle, and it will display the "CLEAN PARK ASSIST", "SERVICE PARK ASSIST", or "SERVICE PARK ASSIST SYSTEM" message.
 Refer to "Electronic Vehicle Information Center (EVIC)" in "Understanding Your Instrument Panel" for further information.
-When the shift lever is moved to REVERSE and the system has detected a fault condition, the EVIC will display the "PARK ASSIST SYSTEM OFF" message for as long as the vehicle is in REVERSE.
+When the shift lever is moved to REVERSE and the system has detected a fault condition, the EVIC will display the "CLEAN PARK ASSIST", "SERVICE PARK ASSIST", OR "SERVICE PARK ASSIST SYSTEM" messages for as long as the vehicle is in REVERSE.
 Under this condition, ParkSense® will not operate.